Guide: How to register a company in Singapore in 2024

 Step 5: Open a corporate bank account in Singapore

-Once a company is registered in Singapore, opening a corporate bank account is a straightforward process.
+Once a company is registered in Singapore, looking for business bank account or a business account is a straightforward process.
 Simply choose a bank with service your business needs, and gather the necessary documents, such as the Certificate of Incorporation and government IDs of partners, directors, and shareholders.

 Most banks require a face-to-face meeting to complete the process, but fintech firms like Airwallex offer a convenient and efficient way to open a business account.
 Just like registering a company through ACRA, opening an Airwallex Business Account can be done fully online, without an in-person visit.